Introduction

 Install it.

-npm i next-validate-link fast-glob
+npm i next-validate-link

 Scan available URLs, it predicts them from your file-system based routing.